yetaoguo/Toronto-house-price/README.md

 # Toronto-house-price

 # Overview
-This repository contains data and code used to produce a paper that analyzes linear Regression Models for Toronto Home Prices in 2011.
+This repository contains data and code used to produce a paper that analyzes linear Regression Models for Toronto House Prices in 2011.

 # File Structure
 The repo is structured as follows: